hardiksurana/logs-distributor/README.md

 ## Goal
 The goal is to design a high-throughput logs distributor that will act as an initial receiver of packets of log messages.
 The distributor receives log message packets from a number of agents that collect and transmit application/infrastructure logs.
 The distributor fronts several analyzers, each analyzer being assigned a relative weight (e.g. 0.4, 0.3, 0.1, 0.2).
 The distributor should route log message packets to analyzers, so that eventually each analyzer analyzes a fraction of log messages roughly proportional to their relative weight.

+## Features
+- Uses `gunicorn` web server with `gevent` workers for concurrent request handling, cooperative multi-tasking and high-throughput
+- Uses `asyncio` to efficiently handle multiple non-blocking operations in parallel within a single request and respond asynchronously
+- Uses thread `locks` to guard modifications to shared data structures

 ## Components:
 - Load Generator: Built using Locust, it supplies the Distributor with an unbounded stream of application/infra logs coming from multiple agents
 - Distributor: A multi-threaded web-server that can perform high-throughput, non-blocking, thread-safe distribution of log messages